hydoai/velovision/README.md

 ---

-What is Hypercycle?
+What is velovision?
 -------------------

-[Hypercycle](https://github.com/hydoai/hypercycle) is the world's first computer vision-based active cycling assistance system.
+[velovision](https://github.com/hydoai/velovision) is the world's first computer vision-based active cycling assistance system.
 Currently, hypercycle performs Automatic Overtake Warning (AOW) for  pedestrians, cyclists, and vehicles.
 See more about [its capabilities](https://hydo.ai) and [limitations](https://hydo.ai).

 ## Running on a bike